lemanschik/dspeed-hosting/security.md

 ### Console access

-Console access (e.g. via SSH) is configured by the system image used to create the box, typically from by a cloud virtual machine provider (e.g. Digital Ocean).
-Mail-in-a-Box does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.
+Console access (e.g. via SSH) is configured by the system image used to create the server, typically from by a cloud virtual machine provider (e.g. Digital Ocean).
+DIREKTSPEED-Hosting does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.

-The [setup guide video](https://mailinabox.email/) explains how to verify the host key fingerprint on first login.
+The [setup guide video](https://hosting.dspeed.eu/) explains how to verify the host key fingerprint on first login.

-If DNSSEC is enabled at the box's domain name's registrar, the SSHFP record that the box automatically puts into DNS can also be used to verify the host key fingerprint by setting `VerifyHostKeyDNS yes` in your `ssh/.config` file or by logging in with `ssh -o VerifyHostKeyDNS=yes`. ([source](management/dns_update.py))
+If DNSSEC is enabled at the server's domain name's registrar, the SSHFP record that the server automatically puts into DNS can also be used to verify the host key fingerprint by setting `VerifyHostKeyDNS yes` in your `ssh/.config` file or by logging in with `ssh -o VerifyHostKeyDNS=yes`. ([source](management/dns_update.py))

 ### Brute-force attack mitigation

 `fail2ban` provides some protection from brute-force login attacks (repeated logins that guess account passwords) by blocking offending IP addresses at the network level.

-The following services are protected: SSH, IMAP (dovecot), SMTP submission (postfix), webmail (roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the Mail-in-a-Box control panel (over HTTP).
+The following services are protected: SSH, IMAP (dovecot), SMTP submission (postfix), webmail (roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the DIREKTSPEED-Hosting control panel (over HTTP).

-Some other services running on the box may be missing fail2ban filters.
+Some other services running on the server may be missing fail2ban filters.

 Outbound Mail
 -------------